 Mastering a platform requires understanding the terminology.

-For Optimizely Content Marketing Platform (CMP) developer information, see the Optimizely Content Marketing Platform Open API and Webhooks developer guide and the Optimizely Content Marketing Platform Open API developer reference.
+For Optimizely Content Marketing Platform (CMP) developer information, see the Optimizely Content Marketing Platform Open REST API and Webhooks developer guide and the Optimizely Content Marketing Platform Open REST API developer reference.

 - Admin – Administrator (admin) users can access everything and view and modify all tasks.
 Admins also manage individual users, create teams, configure workflows, and adjust organization settings.